Are Target Date Mutual Funds the Holy Grail for Investors? Part 1

 Two Varieties of Target Date Retirement Funds

 In general, there are two types of target date funds: A) “to retirement” and B) “through retirement” target date retirement funds.
 This “to” and “through” difference can lead to significant variability in target date fund outcomes and to great investor confusion.
-For some background, see this SEC Investor Bulletin on TDFs.
+For some background, see this SEC Investor Bulletin on Target Date Retirement Funds.

-“To” Target Date Funds
+“To” Target Date Retirement Funds

 Since the downward equities asset allocation glide path is relatively steep, “to” target date funds must also implicitly presume relatively high savings rates during one’s working years.
 Nearing retirement with a relatively stable accumulation of investment funds, a “to” retirement target date fund owner could decide to live off the accumulated assets during retirement taking moderate withdrawals.
-Alternatively, she could decide to annuitize some or all of these accumulated assets in exchange for a steam of fixed payments throughout retirement.
+Alternatively, he could decide to annuitize some or all of these accumulated assets in exchange for a steam of fixed payments throughout retirement.

-“Through” Target Date Funds
+“Through” Target Date Retirement Funds

 With a “through” retirement target date fund, the stock proportion of the asset allocation model declines with age but at a more gentle downward slope that passes through the planned retirement age.
 “Through” target date retirement funds recognize that the investor is expected to live perhaps two or even three decades beyond their planned retirement date.
 As such, their expected asset accumulation value at retirement can be less stable or assured.

-“To” Versus “Through ” Target Date Funds
+“To” Versus “Through ” Target Date Retirement Funds

 The “to” versus “through” target date funds situation is not a minor nor trivial issue.
-For example, this was a topic of huge concern in the aftermath of the 2008 financial crash.
+For example, this was a topic of huge concern in the aftermath of the recent financial crash.
 When the credit crunch and Great Recession hit and the stock market crashed, some of those who held “through” target date funds were surprised by the drop in their asset values.
 In particular, many older workers who were nearing their planned retirement age were quite surprised that the value of their target date funds dropped significantly.

 This became the subject of some congressional testimony by shocked and naive investors who did not understand what they had purchased.
 Some investors got so upset that you can go to the SEC website, search for “target date funds” and read for hours what they wrote.
 If these investors had really understood the glide path of their “through” target date retirement fund, they should have understood that significant declines in value were possible near retirement due to higher equities exposure.
 Of course, if these uninformed investors had held a “to” target date fund, they would have experienced much less shock at the market crash.
 Yet these same ill-informed “to” retirement fund investors may have accidentally avoided one shock in exchange for another.

 Equities historically offer growth potential and have protected investors from loss of purchasing power far better than cash or bond assets.
 It is quite possible that many naive investors in “to” retirement” glide path target date funds will experience a slow motion surprise in the future.